-For mirror partition settings, refer to "Group resource details" in the Reference Guide.
+For mirror partition settings, refer to Chapter 2, "Group resource details" in the Reference Guide.

-2.3.6 Example 5: configuration with three nodes
+Example 5: configuration with three nodes

-- For three nodes configuration, prepare two mirror disks on a standby server where mirror resources are integrated (in the figure below, server3). - Install a dedicated HUB for LAN used for interconnect and mirror disk connection. - For the HUB, use the high-speed HUB.
+- ◆ For three nodes configuration, prepare two mirror disks on a standby server where mirror resources are integrated (in the figure below, server3). - ♦ Install a dedicated HUB for LAN used for interconnect and mirror disk connection. - For the HUB, use the high-speed HUB. - ◆ It is not necessary to establish connectivity between servers using the connect COM (RS-232C).